apace100/origins-docs/docs/types/entity_condition_types/xp_points.md

     "compare_to": 90
 }
 ```

-This example checks if the player has 90 or more experience points, which is only achieveable if the player have at least 7 levels.
+This example will check if the player has 90 or more experience points, which is only achieveable if the player have at least 7 levels.